New Gold Dream (81/82/83/84)

+Background and recording

 New Gold Dream originated in Simple Minds' unexpected popular and commercial success during an Australian tour with Icehouse following the release of Sons and Fascination.
 The band was prompted by this experience to write "Promised You a Miracle" upon their return to Europe.
 In a 2012 interview, singer Jim Kerr recalled the production of the album as a wonderful time during the late spring and early summer of 1982 in which "everything we tried worked," adding: "There were no arguments.
 We were in love with what we were doing, playing it, listening to it.
 You don't get many periods in your life when it all goes your way."

 The album was recorded over a five-month period at Rockfield Studio, The Townhouse and Oxford Manor, with preproduction at The Old Mill in Fife.
-During a short tour rehearsal in January 1982, the band wrote what would become the songs "King Is White and in the Crowd", "Hunter and the Hunted" and "Promised You a Miracle," a song that proved pivotal to the musical direction of the album.
+During a short tour rehearsal in January 1982, the band wrote what would become the songs "King Is White and in the Crowd", "Hunter and the Hunted" and "Promised You a Miracle", a song that proved pivotal to the musical direction of the album.
 It was unveiled in a Kid Jensen session for Radio 1 and released as a single in April 1982.

-Producer Peter Walsh was hired on the recommendation of guitarist Charlie Burchill, who had been impressed by Walsh's work on the remix of the band's previous single "Sweat in Bullet."
-During the recording sessions, Walsh became dissatisfied with Mike Ogletree's drumming, so he recruited session drummer Mel Gaynor for the album.
-Following Ogletree's departure, Gaynor became a full-time member of the band.
+Producer Peter Walsh was hired on the recommendation of guitarist Charlie Burchill, who had been impressed by Walsh's work on the remix of the band's previous single "Sweat in Bullet".
+Drummer Kenny Hyslop was with the band for the initial sessions, when "Promised You a Miracle" was recorded, but was replaced by Mike Ogletree.
+However, partway through the sessions, Walsh became dissatisfied with Ogletree's drumming, so he recruited session drummer Mel Gaynor to complete the album.
+Ogletree returned for the subsequent tour, during which he was fired and Gaynor joined as the band's official drummer.

 Jazz keyboardist Herbie Hancock guested on the album and plays a synthesizer solo on the song "Hunter and the Hunted."

-Release
+Release and performance

-Released in September 1982, the album reached #3 on the UK Albums Chart.
-In the U.S., A&M issued some limited-edition translucent gold with maroon-colored marble vinyl pressings of the album.
+Released in September 1982, the album entered the UK Albums Chart at number six and reached its peak position of number three the following week.
+It would spend a total of 53 weeks on the UK charts.
+In the United States, A&M issued some limited-edition translucent gold with maroon-coloured marble vinyl pressings of the album.